2011–12 Saudi Pro League

 The 2011–12 Saudi Professional League (known as the Zain Professional League for sponsorship reasons) was the 36th season of the Saudi Professional League, the top Saudi professional league for association football clubs, since its establishment in 1976.
 The season began on 9 September 2011, and ended on 18 April 2012.
 Al-Hilal were the defending champions.
 The league was contested by the 12 teams from the 2010–11 season as well as Al-Ansar and Hajer, who joined as the promoted clubs from the 2010–11 First Division.
 They replace Al-Hazem and Al-Wehda who were relegated to the 2011–12 First Division.

-On 14 April, Al-Shabab won their sixth League title on the final matchday after a 1–1 draw away to runners-up Al-Ahli.
+On 14 April, Al-Shabab won their sixth league title on the final matchday after a 1–1 draw away to runners-up Al-Ahli.
 Al-Shabab ended the season without a single defeat becoming the second team to ever do so in a 26-game league season and the third team overall.

 Al-Ansar were the first team to be relegated following a 1–0 home defeat against Al-Raed on 31 March.
-Al-Qadisiyah became the second and final team to be relegated following a 3–2 defeat away to Al-Nassr on 13 April.
+Al-Qadsiah became the second and final team to be relegated following a 3–2 defeat away to Al-Nassr on 13 April.